10 Cover Letter Disasters that Won’t Get You an Interview

 “Put in a note saying something like, ‘I’ve been following your company’s progress in the last year and in February and I noticed your company was mentioned in the Journal of such and such,'” Gurney says.
 “That’s the amazing thing about the Internet.
 You can spend 15 minutes online and look like you’ve been following them for a year.”

 Gurney reminds applicants to do their full research on the company if they do get called in for an interview after.
-This is how many people lie on their resumes.

 As noteworthy as an impressive Girl Scout cookies sales record may be, it’s not worth trumpeting that experience when trying to break into a field like software sales.
 Rich DeMatteo, co-founder of Philadelphia-based Social Media Marketing firm Bad Rhino, remembers a candidate who did just that when he was working as a corporate recruiter at a software company.